Automattic/jetpack/projects/packages/videopress/src/client/block-editor/plugins/video-chapters/hooks/use-video-item-update/Readme.md

 # useSyncMedia

-React custom hook to keep block attributes in-sync with the video item metadata.
+React custom hook to keep block attributes in sync with the video item metadata.
 The hook will keep the initial state of the attributes to keep in-sync, and will update them at the same time the post saves.

 ```jsx